-Van Bronckhorst deserves chance to reignite Rangers
+'Van Bronckhorst deserves chance to reignite Rangers'

 The pressure on Giovanni van Bronckhorst has been slowly building, and the result in Perth has added to it.
 And that's on the back of an awful Champions League campaign.

-However, I need to credit my wife with this point.
-Look at St Johnstone.
+However - and I need to credit my wife with this point - look at St Johnstone.
 They stuck by Callum Davidson during a really tough season last year where they almost got relegated.

 He won two cups with them the campaign before, so I reckon he deserved that time, but they believed in him and they're now doing well.
 That's the perfect example of why you need to stick by a manager.